Netflix Persuasion (2022) Trailer Review

 "To live, for me, Jane, is to stand on a crater-crust that may crack and spew fire any day.
 Now you look puzzled!"

-Positive: Timothy Dalton is a force, delivering the most consistently good scenes as Rochester.
-If Jayston and Fassbender peeter out a bit when performing the ‘hallmark’ scenes between Jane and Rochester, then those passion-packed moments are Dalton's bread and butter.
-In my rankings of those scenes, the 1983 is consistently among the best because of his stellar performance.
-Dalton is another powerful physical presence, towering above Clarke's Jane and sporting a bass voice that conveys Rochester's commanding tone and stormy temper.
+Positive: It’s hard to believe Timothy Dalton came to Jane Eyre as a novice to TV adaptations, but in his Rochester BBC discovered an absolute force.
+If Jayston and Fassbender lose steam when performing the ‘hallmark’ scenes between Jane and Rochester, then those passion-packed moments are Dalton's bread and butter.
+The 1983 adaptation is consistently at the top of my rankings of those “key” scenes best because of his stellar performances, and his work in the early and transitional scenes is just as good.
+Dalton is another powerful physical presence, towering above Clarke's Jane and sporting a bass voice that conveys Rochester's commanding nature and his socioeconomic, physical, and personal authority.
 But Dalton also knows how to be earnest and soft, and those moments are just as believable.
-No matter what Rochester's mood, Dalton infuses it with conviction.
-The audience buys his Rochester in his varied forms—angry, tender, broken and healing.
+No matter what Rochester's mood, Dalton plays it with conviction.
+The audience buys his Rochester in his varied forms—sullen, enigmatic, broken, charming, remorseful, gentle and hopeful.
+More importantly, Dalton actually captures all these facets of Rochester; he adeptly shifts in and out of the character’s different modes and, as is often necessary, holds them in tandem.
 We see why Rochester is intrigued that Jane holds up so well under his gaze and questioning: He's so piercing, so intense, so direct that most people wouldn’t know what to do with him.
 In light of Dalton's performance, it makes sense that Rochester asks, "You're afraid of me?"
+I could gush forever about the virtues of Dalton’s Rochester, but several writers have already written his praises far better than I can, and his performance will be well loved for generations.

-Negative: Once again, for a younger or more modern audience, Dalton could also be a bit 'much.'
+Negative: Like Welles and other Rochesters, Dalton may overplay a bit for a modern audience.
 He doesn't overact as much as Orson Welles, but in his commitment to that conviction I mentioned above, there are moments where we wish he could dial it back a little.
 He puts everything on the table all the time, leaving little nuance for the audience to decipher, particularly when he portrays more volatile emotions.
 Also, this gif is perfection.
 Gosh, he's hot!
 That would be an obvious positive were it not for the fact that Rochester has no business being that attractive.

-14. Jane Eyre 1934, starring Virginia Bruce as Jane and Colin Clive as Mr. Rochester
+18. Jane Eyre 1934 dir. by Christy Cabonne, starring Virginia Bruce and Colin Clive

 1934.jpg

-13. Jane Eyre 1957, starring Joan Elan as Jane and Patrick Macnee as Mr. Rochester
+17. Jane Eyre 1957 dir. by Lamont Johnson, starring Joan Elan and Patrick Macnee

 1957.jpg

-12. Jane Eyre 1949, starring Mary Sinclair as Jane and Charlton Heston as Mr. Rochester
+16. Jane Eyre 1949 dir. by Franklin Schaffner, starring Mary Sinclair and Charlton Heston

 1949.jpg

-11. Jane Eyre 1952, starring Katharine Bard as Jane and Kevin McCarthy as Mr. Rochester
+15. Jane Eyre 1952 dir. by Jack Gage, starring Katharine Bard and Kevin McCarthy

 1952.jpg

-10. Jane Eyre 1961, starring Sally Ann Howes and Zachary Scott
+14. Jane Eyre 1961 dir. by Marc Daniels starring Sally Ann Howes and Zachary Scott

-9. Jane Eyre 1997, starring Samantha Morton as Jane and Ciaran Hinds as Mr. Rochester
+9. Jane Eyre 1997 dir. by Robert Young, starring Samantha Morton and Ciaran Hinds

 1997.jpg

-7. Jane Eyre 1970, starring Susannah York as Jane and George C. Scott as Mr. Rochester
+7. Jane Eyre 1970 dir. by Delbert Mann, starring Susannah York and George C. Scott

 1970.jpg

-5. Jane Eyre 1943, starring Joan Fontaine as Jane and Orson Welles as Mr. Rochester
+5. Jane Eyre 1943 dir. by Robert Stevenson, starring Joan Fontaine and Orson Welles

 1943.jpg

-4. Jane Eyre 1973 starring Sorcha Cusack as Jane and Michael Jayston as Mr. Rochester
+4. Jane Eyre 1973 dir. by Joan Craft, starring Sorcha Cusack and Michael Jayston

 1973.jpg

-The Good: Despite claims to the contrary by 1983 diehards, the 1973 Jane Eyre miniseries is the most faithful adaptation of the novel, neither adding or subtracting any details.
-Though Orson Welles may be my personal favorite Rochester, Michael Jayston might be the actor who portrays the character most accurately.
-Jayston may not fit the bill physically, but few can match that simultaneously mercurial and infatuated smile Jayston's Rochester reserves only for Jane.
+Despite claims to the contrary by 1983 diehards, JE’73 owns the title for the most faithful written adaptation of the novel.
+Robin Chapmam wasn’t creative with this script; there is nothing added nor subtracted—everything is drawn fresh from the well of Brontë’s text.
+Another shock to 1983 supremacists: Michael Jayston might own the title for the most accurate portrayal of book Rochester (see Ranking Rochesters for my reasoning).
+Jayston may not best fit the physical bill, but no one can match that simultaneously mercurial and infatuated smile that is the trademark of Jayston’s Rochester.
 Like her counterpart, Cusack is far from the most accurate physical representation of Jane, but she plays her character well, and her chemistry with Jayston is undeniable.
-Cusack and Jayston are at their best in all of the pre-proposal conversation scenes.
-They provide a wonderful performance of the period where Jane and Rochester are cautiously probing and testing the other, as well as the the couple's transition into an intimate and even flirtatious friendship/situationship.
-Cusack’s Jane and Jayston's Rochester both comfort and challenge each other; they are clearly at ease around each other, and yet each is perplexed by their inability to decipher the other's true feelings.
-In my opinion, no other Jane/Rochester pairing tops those moments.
+Cusack and Jayston are at their best in all of the pre-proposal conversation scenes where Jane and Rochester probe each other, and the pair settles well into the an intimate and flirtatious friendship/situationship.
+Cusack’s Jane and Jayston's Rochester are both a comfort and a challenge to the other; they are clearly at ease around each other, and yet both are perplexed by their inability to decipher the other's true feelings.
+Almost no Jane/Rochester pairings can top their pre-proposal scenes.

-3. Jane Eyre 2006 starring Ruth Wilson as Jane and Toby Stephens as Mr. Rochester
+3. Jane Eyre 2006 dir. by Susanna White, starring Ruth Wilson and Toby Stephens

 2006.jpg

-2. Jane Eyre 1983 starring Zelah Clarke as Jane and Timothy Dalton as Mr. Rochester
+1. Jane Eyre 1983 dir. by Julian Amyes, starring Zelah Clarke and Timothy Dalton

 1983.jpg